 Where the child is serving their sentence in a SCH or STC, a visit should also take place if there has been a notification by the Ofsted Chief Inspector of the underperformance of a placement provider (under Section 30A of the Care Standards Act 2000 or under Section 47 of the Criminal Justice and Public Order Act 1994) or, where the child is placed in a YOI, concerns about the welfare or safety of children are raised by Her Majesty's Inspectorate of Prisons.

-Where young people are serving long sentences, this may involve the formerly responsible authority negotiating with the YOT and Probation Providers about the young person's release plan in adulthood.
+Where young people are serving long sentences, this may involve the formerly responsible authority negotiating with the YOS and National Probation Service about the young person's release plan in adulthood.
 These services will need to be advised about whether in future the young person will be eligible for leaving care services.
 The Youth Custody Service (YCS) Placement Team has additional responsibility for planning for young people on long sentences and the local authority should inform them of their involvement and intentions.

 If young people reach the age of 18 whilst in custody, they may be moved to an adult prison.
-Responsibility for their supervision will then transfer from the YOT to the Probation Providers.
+Responsibility for their supervision will then transfer from the YOS to the National Probation Service.

 Where there are concerns that the young person is not being safeguarded or their welfare promoted (for example, relating to the quality of care the young person is receiving, the suitability of the type of placement or concerns around bullying, self harm violence or intimidation), in the first instance it may be possible to resolve the concerns by agreement with the establishment itself.

 Where issues cannot be resolved at establishment level, and if the responsible authority is of the view that the young person needs to be moved to another establishment, see Section 3.8, How to Request a Transfer or Placement Review.

 The Youth Custody Service (YCS) carries out placement reviews to decide whether a transfer is required for a child or young person.

 The YOS can ask for one if they are responsible for a child or young person and: